1. Disclosure framework

 6. Quiet period

 To ensure fairness as well as to prevent information leaks, the company has implemented a quiet period of two weeks before the scheduled date of results announcements and will refrain from making comments and responding to questions related to financial performance.
 However in cases of significant changes in performance during the quiet period, the information will be announced according to the Rules.
 Furthermore, during the quiet period, the company will respond to questions regarding information which has already been made public.

-Apart from historical facts, the information which appears on this website, such as the medium term business plan, performance forecasts, and business strategies, consists of company forecasts based on management decisions.
+Apart from historical facts, the information which appears on this website, such as the medium term business plan and performance forecasts, consists of company forecasts based on management decisions.
 Accordingly there is no guarantee for such information based on the company’s forecasts and expectations.
 Since this website is not designed to solicit investors, users are expected to take responsibility themselves for their own investment decisions.

 8. Forecasts of Business Results by Third Parties

 The Company does not provide support for comments, forecasts of business results or other pronouncements of third parties with respect to the Company.
 However, the Company sometimes corrects published information about the Company if it finds errors in said information.